Chapter 15: The Voice

 only their entrenching tools, they dug their DePuy bunker, which took

-almost the entire night.
+almost the entire night to complete.

 Now, as the tired Aldridge began his first full day in the field,